weynechen/vixio/README.md

 ## Why Vixio?

-Add voice capabilities to any Agent with a single command — no need to handle complex audio processing details.
+- Vixio is Agent-centric — quickly add voice capabilities to any Agent without dealing with complex audio processing details.
+- Compatible with Xiaozhi protocol for rapid hardware integration.
+- Can serve as a Xiaozhi server — start with just one command.

 ## Features

 ### 🎯 Core Advantages

-- **One-line startup**: `uvx --from "vixio[dev-qwen-streaming]" vixio run xiaozhi-server --preset qwen-realtime` gives you a complete voice Agent
-- **Flexible DAG architecture**: Data flow design based on directed acyclic graph, nodes can be freely combined
+- **Flexible DAG Architecture**: Data flow design based on directed acyclic graphs, nodes can be freely combined.
+Beyond voice conversation, supports transcription, real-time translation, digital humans, and more.

-- **Three operating modes**:
+- **Three Operating Modes**:
   - **Pipeline** - Traditional cascade (VAD→ASR→Agent→TTS), maximum control
   - **Streaming** - Bidirectional streaming, low latency
-  - **Realtime** - End-to-end model, simplest
+  - **Realtime** - End-to-end model, lowest latency
+- **Multiple Providers**: Support for OpenAI, Qwen, Doubao and more, continuously expanding.
-- **Ready to use**: Built-in Xiaozhi hardware protocol support
+- **Ready to Use**: Built-in Xiaozhi hardware protocol support

-### 🔧 Technical Features

-- **Modular design**: Install VAD / ASR / Agent / TTS on demand
-- **Multiple providers**: Local inference (Silero, Sherpa-ONNX, Kokoro) or cloud services (Qwen, Doubao, Edge-TTS)
-- **Multi-purpose**: Voice conversation, transcription, real-time translation, etc.
-- **Session isolation**: Independent provider instances per connection, supports high concurrency
+- **Interface Agnostic**: Interfaces abstracted as transports, can be replaced with any protocol.
+- **Local Inference Support**: Unified gRPC abstraction with local inference for various common models.

 ## Requirements